-Tenshin-Ryū is the style of swordsmanship taught at Ohio Budōkan.
-We study the use of the long sword (Katana) and other samurai weapons.
+At Ohio Budōkan we study the use of the long sword (Katana) and other samurai weapons.
 Training includes live-blade kata (solo forms), two-person practice with live blade and the bokken (wooden sword), and test cutting.

 Kenjutsu is for those who seek the classical martial arts and are ready to pursue precise, dedicated, and deep training.
 Our style is often confused with Kendo, which is a form of sport fencing, and Iaido which is the art of sword drawing.
-Both are contained within the Tenshin-Ryû, and the student will experience them.
+Both are contained within the art and the student will experience them.

 Prospective students must be at least 16 years of age.
-There are very specific uniform and equipment requirements.
+There are also specific uniform and equipment requirements.

 Monday 7:30 - 9:00 pm

 Wednesday 7:30 - 9:00 pm

 Class dues are $80/mo, if more than one person from the same household is practicing dues for each member will be $60/mo.
 This fee will grant you access to two classes a week and special events held throughout the year.
 Payments are made on a monthly basis, due the first week of each month.
 There are no contracts, and the first class is free.